 Overall, PPE is a great method of ensuring employees and the general public remain safe and secure.
 From safety goggles in an industrial setting or a simple face mask worn to the supermarket, PPE is a vital necessity.

-With the current circumstances we’re living with across the UK and even the world, PPE is allowing people to feel more comfortable and at ease with the situation we now face on a day to day basis.
+With the current circumstances we’re living, PPE is allowing people to feel more comfortable and at ease with the situation we now face on a day to day basis.